helenclx/leilukin-site/src/pages/about.md

 This website is built with the static site generator [Eleventy](https://www.11ty.dev/).
 Nunjucks and Markdown are the templating languages used for creating pages of this site.

-This website was originally hosted on Neocities, but has moved to Netlify on 31 May 2024.
+This website is deployed to Netlify from its GitHub repository, and deployed to Neocities from a GitHub repository through the GitHub action [deploy-to-neocities](https://deploy-to-neocities.neocities.org/).
 {% endcontainer %}

 {% container "article", "content__section" %}